Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Parker are an established safety razor brand that tend to be more budget friendly.
 However they have proven themselves to be an excellent quality brand with such innovations as the Parker Variant adjustable safety razor that is one of the best in its class.
 Parker offer quite a range of butterfly safety razors, the most popular of which is the Parker 99 butterfly safety razor.

-This is an all-metal 3.4oz construction with a long 4 inch handle that generally seems far more like a traditional safety razor.
+This is an all-metal 3.4oz construction with a long 4 inch handle that generally seems far more like a traditional double edge safety razor.
 Price-wise it lies between imported brands and the major razor makers like Merkur and we think the quality matches that.

 The 99R is manufactured in India but assembled by hand.
 One of the biggest concerns about butterfly safety razors is the looseness of the mechanism.
 You don’t want the blade to have any movement as can be found in some cheaper models.
 With the Parker 99 are the clamp is shut firmly and holds the blade tight.